gromacs/gromacs/docs/dev-manual/naming.rst

   Some parts of the code use a ``_gmx_`` prefix for internal functions, but strictly speaking, these are reserved names, so, e.g., a trailing underscore would be better.
+* Old C code and changes to it can still use the hungarian notation for booleans and enumerated variable names, as well as enum values, where they are prefixed with ``b`` and ``e`` respectively, or you can gradually move to the C++ practice below.
+Whatever you choose, avoid complex abbreviations.

 C++ code
 --------